albertogeniola/Micropython-WoL/README.md

-# ESP32 WOL: a tiny Wake-on-Lan delegate
+# Micropython WOL: a tiny Wake-on-Lan delegate

 <img src="docs/images/case-3d/front_orange.jpg" height=300> <img src="docs/images/case-3d/interior.jpg" height=300>

-## What is ESP32-WOL?
+## What is Micropython-WOL?
-ESP32-WoL is a firmware, written for the Expressif ESP32 device in microptyhon, that turns the ESP32 device into a web-service to send wake-on-lan packets on your local network.
+Micropython-WoL is a firmware that enables Wake-on-lan functionality on tiny microcontrollers.
+This utility is written in python and runs on top of microptyhon.

+So far, this utility is compatible with the Expressif ESP32 and the ESP8266 devices.

 This tool is suited for people who want to turn on their PC-devices via Wake-On-Lan, but cannot do that using their current home gateways or have no domotic/server device where to install such a service.

-## Why ESP32?
+## Why ESP32/8266?
-The ESP32 is a small, cheap, low-power and powerful micro-controller.
+Both devices are a small, cheap, low-power and powerful.
-This project turns that tiny chip into a Wake-On-Lan service provider exposed via a self-hosted web-ui, which can be reached from all-over the internet.
+This project turns those tiny chips into Wake-On-Lan service providers exposed via a self-hosted web-ui, which can be reached from all-over the internet.

 Of course, you might use other devices/servers to do the same thing.
-But, if you don't have any, and you just need a small, power-efficient device to turn on you other devices on the network, the ESP32-WoL is what you are looking for.
+But, if you don't have any, and you just need a small, power-efficient device to turn on you other devices on the network, the Micropython-WoL is what you are looking for.

 Let's have a look at some possible alternatives in the following table.